arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

 To control the optimization level, specify the `-O<level>` option on your compile line, and replace `<level>` with one of `0`, `1`, `2` or `3`.
 The `-O0` option is the lowest, and the default, optimization level. `-O3` is the highest optimization level.
-Arm compilers performs auto-vectorization at level `-O2` and above.
+Arm compilers perform auto-vectorization at level `-O2` and above.

 For example, to compile the `source.c` file into a binary called `binary`, and